 Rodenticides are approved by the federal government and use is regulated by the Province, which enacted a temporary (18-month) ban on the use of second-generation anticoagulant rodenticides (brodifacoum, bromodialone, and difethialone) for most residential buildings, office buildings, parks, schools and non-food retail shops, starting on July 21, 2021.
 Exemptions are currently allowed for designated essential services and agricultural operators.

-The actions and leadership of progressive B.C. municipalities helped achieve the ban. .
-Municipalities can continue to lead with progressive policies that protect local wildlife and solve pest control issues.
+The actions and leadership of progressive B.C. municipalities helped achieve the temporary provincial ban.
+Municipalities can continue to lead with progressive policies that protect local wildlife and solve pest control issues by ensuring all rodenticide use is covered by broader permanent bylaws.

 Join other B.C. municipalities to create this change for your community.

-Looking for an example of council motions and how to implement rodenticide-free policies?
+Looking for an example of council motions and how to implement rodenticide-free policies that restrict more than just SGARs?
 Review the progressive changes made in the District of North Vancouver: Motion (PDF) & Pest Management Policy (PDF); and City of Port Moody: Motion (PDF)

 Whether pest control is done in-house by municipal staff or contracted out, knowing the scope and type of your pest problem is the first step in creating a wildlife-friendly Municipal Pest Control Strategy: